 So imagine what might happen if American students were introduced to their passion at an early age.
 Imagine the showplace of success our schools could become.
 Imagine the businesses that could be built, the art that could be created, the world that could be changed -- all because some child somewhere realizes what truly is possible and gets plugged into their passion.

 I have friends who are crazy about pianos.
 Another who loves 1950s Fords.
 One who’s passionate about geology and the environment.
 And a daughter who’s passionate about planes and cars, the engines that make them go and the stars in the sky and the space that surrounds them plus all manners of fascinating, undiscovered things and is making wondrous progress on a path of her own making.
-She dropped out of high school in the 10th grade, got her GED, worked in New York, traveled the world for a while, took part-time calculus classes (for fun) and then got trained to be an airplane mechanic before settling herself back into college.
+She dropped out of high school in the 10th grade because she was unchallenged and bored, earned her GED, worked in New York, traveled the world for a while, took part-time calculus classes (for fun) and then got trained to be an airplane mechanic before settling herself back into college to study physics.

 She’s got a natural spark, and her possibilities are endless.
 As it should be for everyone.